Exabyte-io/documentation/docs/accounts/ui/charges-payments.md

 ### Advanced Search

 An [Advanced Search](/entities-general/actions/advanced-search.md) <i class="zmdi zmdi-search-for zmdi-hc-border"></i> feature is further offered in the Charges page, in order to filter them more effectively.
+We offer an example of this action [here](../accounting/charges-advanced-search.md).

 The following properties of Charges are available to be searched under the advanced method.